Valacyclovir: 7 things you should know

 - Headaches, nausea, and abdominal pain are the most commonly reported side effects.

-- Rarely, may affect kidneys or cause a bleeding disorder.
+- Rarely, may affect the kidneys or cause a bleeding disorder.
 In children aged less than 12, diarrhea, fever, dehydration, cold sores, and a runny nose are more commonly reported.

 - May not be suitable for everybody, including people with advanced HIV, allogenic bone marrow transplant, kidney problems, taking certain medications, or in those who are dehydrated.
 Elderly people may be more sensitive to some of the side effects of valacyclovir.

-- Rarely, may cause effects such as agitation, hallucinations, confusion, seizures.
+- Rarely, may cause side effects such as agitation, hallucinations, confusion, or seizures.
 The risk is higher in people with kidney disease and those receiving higher than the recommended dosage of valacyclovir.

-- Dosage may need reducing in people with kidney disease.
+- The dosage of valacyclovir may need reducing in people with kidney disease.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Take valacyclovir exactly as directed by your doctor and for the exact time prescribed, even if your symptoms improve.

 - Valacyclovir treatment is best started within 72 hours of symptom onset (ie, rash, blisters, tingling, burning).
 Data suggests valacyclovir is most effective if started within 24 hours.